 It scans your system automatically for Adobe Reader versions and has the option to speed up the pdf viewer by removing some of the plugins that are loaded during startup.
 It is possible to either uncheck plugins manually or select one out of four different templates.

 I decided to try the Turbo template which loads only a handful of plugins.
-This had the effect that the Adobe Reader was starting instantly, almost as fast as if you would be starting Notepad.
+This had the effect that Adobe Reader was starting instantly, almost as fast as if you would be starting Notepad.
 This is a huge difference to the time it took to start before.

 You might want to make sure that you do not need the plugins that are deactivated in this process.
 The Plugin Help button explains what each plugin does which means that you can now make a decision based on those information.

-I’m using the Adobe Reader to view pdf documents which works well with the Turbo setting.
+I'm using Adobe Reader to view pdf documents which works well with the Turbo setting.
 If you use it for instance to view ebooks protected with DRM you would need the eBook Adobe DRM plugin.

-- Adobe Reader Lite
+- Remove PrintMe and Adobe Reader icons.

-- Adobe Reader 9 Lite
+- Clear Adobe Reader recent file history.

 why don’t U use DSL Speed ?